Windows

 Glue42 Windows

-In order for windows created from an external WPF/WinForms applications to become Glue42 Windows, they must first be registered via the .NET Window Management API.
+In order for windows created from external WPF or WinForms apps to become Glue42 Windows, they must first be registered via the .NET Window Management API.

 Window Options